justinmcbride/CSCIproject/README.md

 Testing
 ===========
 * pcDuino:
 	Unit testing is provided.
-More information at the generated doxygen page.
+More information at the <a href="pcDuino/docs/html/index.html">generated doxygen page.</a>

 * AngularJS:
 	Manual testing was performed incrementally while creating this application.
 No unit testing is provided.